 The Portuguese Golden Visa

-The rules governing the granting of Residence Permit for Investment (ARI / Golden Visa), in force from 8 October 2012, enable third country nationals to obtain a temporary residence permit to conduct business activities with visa waiver to enter national territory.
+The rules governing the granting of Residence Permit for Investment (Golden Visa) enable third country nationals to obtain a temporary residence permit to live, work and study in Portugal.

-The beneficiaries of ARI / Portuguese Golden Visa are entitled to:
+The beneficiaries of the Portuguese Golden Visa are entitled to:

-Visa exemption for travelling within the Schengen Area;
+Visa exemption for traveling within the Schengen Area.